-MCA members at the Circle level and members of the Director’s Vision Council are invited to participate in domestic and international trips with the MCA.
-Our excursions focus on unprecedented tours of artists’ studios, private collections, galleries, and museums, and offer guests opportunities to learn about contemporary art from artists and experts alike.
+MCA Members at the Circle level and members of the Director’s Vision Council are invited to participate in domestic and international trips with the MCA.
+Our excursions focus on exclusive tours of studios, private collections, galleries, and museums, and offer guests opportunities to learn about contemporary art from artists and experts alike.

-For more information about our travel opportunities, contact Kaitlin Allen, Director of Individual Giving, at KAllen@mcachicago.org or 312.397.3864.
+For more information about our travel opportunities, contact Linsey Foster, at firstname.lastname@example.org.